 The Pediatric Orthopaedic Service provides extensive outpatient and inpatient experience in the diagnosis and treatment of all musculoskeletal diseases of children.
-Most inpatients are housed in the Children's Hospital and on the fifth and sixth floors of Vanderbilt University Hospital.
+Inpatients are housed in the Children's Hospital.
 In addition to a general orthopaedic outpatient facility, subspecialty clinics focus on the management of cerebral palsy, spina bifida, hemophilia, scoliosis, muscular dystrophy, and rheumatic disorders.
 The staff works in conjunction with the departments of Medical Genetics, Neurology, Pediatrics, and Rheumatology.
 The Division of Pediatric Orthorpaedic Surgery also corrects pediatric spinal deformities using a thoracoscope, which requires only tiny incisions in the chest and allows for a much faster and easier patient recovery.
 Other areas of special capability include the diagnosis and treatment of congenital foot deformities, osteomyelitis, and congenital dislocation of the hip.
 Research includes biomechanical analyses of instrumentation for spinal fusion and clinical outcome studies to evaluate the surgical treatment of scoliosis, clubfoot, vertical talus, and congenital hip dysplasia.

 The Adult Spine Service is concerned with assessment and management of acute and chronic back pain secondary to osteoarthritis, spinal stenosis, rheumatoid arthritis, musculoskeletal neoplasms, and acute spine injury.
 The Spine Service maintains a close relationship with the Department of Neurosurgery.
 Research programs focus on the effect of injury and degenerative change on the spine.
 In addition, a variety of ongoing projects exist which focus on biomechanical and biological aspects of spinal instrumentation and spinal disorders.